 The Link Between Attendance and Safety

-More than the mental and physical health, there is also a link between absences and school safety.
+More than mental and physical health, there is also a link between absences and school safety.
 The University of Southern California reported that school violence significantly increases misbehavior and reduces school attendance and, eventually, the likelihood of graduation.
 Sadly, those who are victims of school violence opt to stay home from class.
 With frequent absences, the overall academic achievement of a student is put at risk.

 Essential Factors When Scouting a Student City

-The university you plan to enroll can play a massive impact on your future life.
+The university you plan to enroll in can play a massive impact on your future life.
 However, getting the right location is just as important.
 Choosing the right place makes a huge difference to your student life, the connections you create, the memories you make, and the career plans you follow.
 So, what should you look for in your student city?

 While this is very obvious, safety is still often voiced as a concern.
-You need to ensure that you can still have fun and get access to a myriad of opportunities, without compromising your safety.
+You need to ensure that you can still have fun and get access to a myriad of opportunities without compromising your safety.
 Plus, your family will be more comfortable letting you go, especially if they know that the city you are moving to is generally safe.
-Ideally, the student city has to be student-friendly, has low crime rates, and of course, the reputation has to be good.
+Ideally, the student city has to be student-friendly, have low crime rates, and of course, the reputation has to be good.

 Will you feel welcomed by the locals?
 Does the community have a friendly atmosphere?
 Do you think you can easily fit in?
 Or are the chances of you being unable to connect possible?
 The warmth of a city can play a huge difference in how you can quickly find new friends, try new venues, or generally feel at home.
-While difficult to judge without you visiting the place beforehand, at least try to get the whole idea by doing your research, or checking online reviews, ex-pat forums, travel sites, and even student groups in social media.
+While difficult to judge without you visiting the place beforehand, at least try to get the whole idea by doing your research or checking online reviews, ex-pat forums, travel sites, and even student groups on social media.

 The one thing that unites students from all over the world is the value of money and a good deal.
 In reality, some cities are more affordable than others.
-Remarkably, the more expensive cities like in the US or Europe has some of the best student discounts on travel, shopping, or eating.
+Remarkably, the more expensive cities like the US or Europe have some of the best student discounts on travel, shopping, or eating.
 In other cities, their high living costs are normally balanced out by their low tuition fees.
 It is best to check all the costs that go with college as you plan your budget.
 This should be one of your biggest outlays.

 While data and research can help you with your college school scouting, it still helps to ask current students.
-A 2017 report by the National Student Satisfaction and Priorities Report revealed that most students at four-year universities believe their schools are generally secure and safe for all students.
+A recent report by the National Student Satisfaction and Priorities Report revealed that most students at four-year universities believe their schools are generally secure and safe for all students.